carlogilmar/the-rabbit-notes/rabbit_holes/mox.md

 ## Example

 1. Create the API implementation based on the adapter implementation.
+Include `@callbacks`, and the `impl()` function for call the API.
 2. Create the module where you're using the API implementation.
 3. In the `test_helper.exs` you can mock the API.